gavioto/vagrant-web-servers-setup/README.md

             You can access MySQL through http://192.168.1.11

         - db
-            A MySQL server with phpMyAdmin, secured with root pass 'xpto' you shouls use vendor scripts to change this You can access MySQL through http://192.168.1.12/phpmyadmin
+            A MySQL server with phpMyAdmin
+            You can access MySQL through http://192.168.1.12/phpmyadmin
+            Default user/pass: root/xpto (you should use vendor scripts to change this)

         - reports
             A reports server, with SOLR and JasperReports Server.